Actions Speak Louder than words.

 Program Design & Structure

-Safety is the foremost consideration of every aspect of program design.
-Since AQ is all about hands-on learning, our staff place high emphasis on safety and risk management, passing these critical elements on to their team.
+Risk management is the foremost consideration of every aspect of program design.
+Since AQ is all about hands-on learning, our staff place high emphasis on risk management, passing these critical elements on to their team.
 Throughout the voyage, shipmates learn safety procedures via a number of different media.
-This learning is reinforced through practical application, as shipmates demonstrate safe practices during every day activities.
+This learning is reinforced through practical application, as shipmates demonstrate risk management practices during every day activities.
 Through repetition, simple precautions become second nature.

 Staff Experience and Training

-The quality and experience of our staff plays an integral role in our safety and success.
+The quality and experience of our staff plays an integral role in our success.
 Unlike most summer programs, our core staff work with us year-round as educators and instructors.
-These full-time professionals ensure the highest level of safety and instruction.
+These full-time professionals ensure the highest level of instruction.

 Click here to learn more about the AQ team

 For those new to sailing, we typically recommend our BVI programs, because yachts sail as part of a group or 'flotilla'.
 Sailing and socializing within a larger group is a lot of fun and traveling this way also offers significant risk management advantages.
 We may have as many as 40 staff in one place at the same time, allowing our students to interact and learn from a large number of highly trained teachers and role models.
 Back-up support is always available with Emergency Medical Technicians and Paramedics close at hand.
 Additionally, it allows ActionQuest Director, Mike Meighan, to be present full-time to interact with students and staff and to ensure our high standards.